 - This iced coffee is excellent as is, or serve with a shot of Cointreau, Bailey's Irish cream, Kahlua, or your favorite liqueur.

 More Coffee Drinks

-- German Coffee and Ice Cream Recipe: Cold coffee and ice cream never tasted so good, and the caffeine content has a restorative quality.
+- German coffee and ice cream: Cold coffee and ice cream never tasted so good, and the caffeine content has a restorative quality.

-- Italian Iced Espresso Recipe: In Italy, the popular caffè shakerato employs a cocktail technique to transform espresso into a frothy, frosty drink with a thick layer of creamy foam.
+- Italian iced espresso: In Italy, the popular caffè shakerato employs a cocktail technique to transform espresso into a frothy, frosty drink with a thick layer of creamy foam.

-- Bailey's Irish Ice Recipe: Guinness gelato meets Irish cream in this yummy iced dessert coffee.
+- Bailey's Irish ice: Guinness gelato meets Irish cream in this yummy iced dessert coffee.
 The entire drink is topped off with a shot of espresso, whipped cream, and fresh mint.

-- Homemade Coffee Liqueur Recipe: Make an economical version of Tia Maria or Kahlua at home.
-This coffee liqueur recipe is easily customized to personal tastes by varying the level of coffee, sugar or vanilla.
+- Homemade coffee liqueur: Make an economical version of Tia Maria or Kahlua at home.
+This coffee liqueur recipe is easily customized to personal tastes by varying the level of coffee, sugar, or vanilla.

-- Coffee with Tea Recipe: This unlikely combination of coffee and tea is a tasty and energizing beverage from Hong Kong.
-The combination of homemade milk tea and fresh-brewed coffee in this incredibly easy recipe provides quite a jolt of caffeine.
+- Coffee with tea: This unlikely combination of coffee and tea is a tasty and energizing beverage from Hong Kong.
+The mixture of homemade milk tea and fresh-brewed coffee in this incredibly easy recipe provides quite a jolt of caffeine.